cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 These command lines have been checked before every release along with the other command lines in this documentation.

-  - external methods:
+1) External methods:

 ::

   $$: t_coffee sample_seq1.fasta -in=Mclustalw_pair,Mclustalw_msa,Mslow_pair -outfile=text

-  - list of command lines kindly provided by James Watson (used to crash the pg before version 3.40).
+2) List of command lines provided by James Watson used to crash T-Coffee before version 3.40:

 ::